-- Make sure that the hardware of choice does meet the minimum configuration requirements that’s supported by the VMware software.
+- Make sure that the hardware of choice does meet the minimum configuration requirements that are supported by the VMware software.

-- It is also considered as a best practice to test system memory for 72 hours so as to allow you to check for any hardware errors.
+- It is also considered as a best practice to test system memory for 72 hours to allow you to check for any hardware errors.

-- When considering the CPU, it is important to get a CPU that’s compatible with VMware vMotion requirements which have a direct bearing on the DRS (Distributed Resource Scheduler).
+- When considering the CPU, it is essential to get a CPU that’s compatible with VMware vMotion requirements which have a direct bearing on the DRS (Distributed Resource Scheduler).

 - You should also consider the compatibility of the CPU with the associated VMware Fault tolerance.

-Back end storage configuration has been known to greatly affect performance and most of the times; instances of lower than expected storage performance are usually as a result of configuration issues.
-Storage performance does depend on a variety of factors such as the workload, the cache size, the hardware, the vendor used, the stripe size and the RAID level amongst a host of other activities.
-Keeping in mind that many workloads are greatly sensitive to the latency of I/O operations, the importance of having storage devices configured correctly cannot be overemphasized.
-When choosing hardware for this purpose, it is advisable to choose storage hardware that supports VAAI (VMware vStorage APIs for Array integration) so as to offload some of the operations to the storage hardware rather than performing them in ESXi and improve storage scalability.
+Back end storage configuration has been known to affect performance, and most of the times significantly; instances of lower than expected storage performance are usually as a result of configuration issues.
+Storage performance does depend on a variety of factors such as the workload, the cache size, the hardware, the vendor used, the stripe size, and the RAID level amongst a host of other activities.
+Keeping in mind that many workloads are significantly sensitive to the latency of I/O operations, the importance of having storage devices configured correctly cannot be overemphasized.
+When choosing hardware for this purpose, it is advisable to choose storage hardware that supports VAAI (VMware vStorage APIs for Array integration) to offload some of the operations to the storage hardware rather than performing them in ESXi and improve storage scalability.

-When taking into consideration about the network design, it is important to note that the two main areas where best practice does come in sharp focus is on increasing the resiliency of the client side networking and increasing the resiliency of communication channels used by the HA itself.
+When taking into consideration about the network design, it is essential to note that the two main areas where best practice does come in sharp focus are on increasing the resiliency of the client-side networking and increasing the resiliency of communication channels used by the HA itself.
 If the switches in the physical network that connect the servers support PortFast or an equivalent setting, then this should be enabled.
-This allows the host to quickly regain connectivity after booting.
-It is also recommended that host monitoring is disabled anytime some network maintenance capable of disabling heart beat paths between hosts in that particular cluster since this can trigger an isolation response.
+This allows the host to regain connectivity after booting quickly.
+It is also recommended that host monitoring is disabled anytime some network maintenance capable of disabling heartbeat paths between hosts in that particular cluster since this can trigger an isolation response.

 It is also important to ensure that the TCP/UDP port 8182 is always open for all firewalls and network switches which are used by the hosts for any inter-hosts communication.
 It should be noted that even though vSphere HA will automatically open these ports when enabled and close them when disabled, user action is normally required if firewalls exist between hosts in a cluster such as in what is known as a stretched cluster configuration.